damianmonelle/APG/README.md

 ## Changelog

-All notable changes to this project are documented in this section.
+This section documents all notable changes to this project.

 ### Update: 2024-12-04